OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 * *name* — The name of the embeded file.
 This value is used in Format String references to this file.
 * *filename* — The filename for the written file.
 This must strictly be the basename of the filename, and not contain any directory pathing. (i.e. `foo.txt` not `dir/foo.txt`).
 Defaults to a random filename if not provided.
-* *runnable* — A boolean `True` value indicates that the file written to disk should be have its execute-permissions set to true.
+* *runnable* — A boolean `True` value indicates that the file written to disk should have its execute-permissions set to true.
 Defaults to `False` if not provided.
 * *data* — The string data that will be written to the file exactly as it appears.